Dariush Grand Hotel: Establishment

 Dariush Grand Hotel's architecture is inspired by Persepolis, a symbol of the ancient Persian architecture and the Achaemenid Empire of Iran.
-The hotel was designed and developed by Iranian entrepreneur Hossein Sabet, who also owns and manages several tourist attractions and hotels in the Canary Islands.
+The hotel was developed by Iranian entrepreneur Hossein Sabet, who also owns and manages several tourist attractions and hotels in the Canary Islands and was designed and Built by [MCI Group Development_Canadian Company] owned by [Rez Okhowat].
 The hotel was completed in 2003 and is owned by a number of companies.

 Management

-On 7 May 2004, it was announced that the Rezidor Hotel Group would manage the Dariush Grand Hotel for ten years, with the intention of rebranding the hotel as a Radisson SAS property in the future.
-In 2006, Rezidor and the owner of the hotel agreed to cancel the contract.
+On 7 May 2004, it was announced that the Rezidor Hotel Group would manage the Dariush Grand Hotel for ten years, to rebrand the hotel as a Radisson SAS property in the future.
+In 2006, Rezidor and the hotel owner agreed to cancel the contract.
 The general manager at the time was Sascha Kaiser, a German national.
 It is now owned by Seyed Abdolreza Mousavi, and is run by Hamidreza Makhmalbaf.